crazyboycjr/secure-nc/README.md

 # secure-nc
-simple netcat base on DES which encrypt its secret with RSA......
+Simple netcat based on DES which encrypt its secret key with RSA......

 ## Dependency
 - libgmp